CapMetro chooses new maintenance provider

 AUSTIN, Texas — Austin's public transit provider Capital Metro (CapMetro) will have a new maintenance and operations provider after agreeing to a new proposal.

-CapMetro’s operations board received three recommendations, including from the current operations and maintenance provider MTM, and chose Keolis from the group.
+CapMetro’s operations board received three recommendations, including from the current operations and maintenance provider, MTM.
+It chose Keolis from the group.

 According to the board, Keolis received the best score and provided the cheapest contract.